calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ![Jets kicking](/assets/plots/nfl/Jets-field-goal-push.gif)

 Based on the name of the game - **foot**ball - international audiences are often bewildered by the amount of running (with the ball in hands!), throwing and catching, and the distinct lack of, well, *kicking* the ball with one's foot.
 In fact, in the early days of football in America, kicking was a lot more emphasized.
 According to Wikipedia[^wiki-field-goals],
 > In 1883, the scoring system was devised, with field goals counting for five points, and touchdowns and conversions worth four apiece.

 Over the course of the next decades, the field goal's importance declined (and with it the score for a goal to the current 3 points), as football evolved from its roots in rugby and soccer.

 However, even in modern NFL football, place kickers, i.e. kickers that kick a field goal or kick for the point after a touchdown, are considered by some to be the most important position in football (sorry quarterbacks!) because their plays so often result in scores.
 In 2017, "kickers accounted for the top 14 scorers and 21 of the top 22"[^why-watch-kickers].

 ![Justin Tucker](/assets/plots/nfl/field_goal_justin_tucker.jpg)

 However, their worth as measured in salary doesn't necessarily reflect that.
-Players on specialty teams are typically on the bottom end of the NFL Salary Rankings.
+Players on special teams are typically on the bottom end of the NFL Salary Rankings.
 The Baltimore Ravens paid the league's current highest ranked kicker, Justin Tucker (above) an average of \\$5 million per season, while the Seahawks rewarded top quarterback Russell Wilson with \\$35 million per season[^salary-rankings].

 ## Getting Play-by-Play Data